States and Anchors

 A useful starting point is to identify a number of states that are useful in various situations.
 What impact do they have upon us?
 What impact do they have on those around us?

-All states can be useful based on context and how we use them.
+All states can be helpful based on context and how we use them.
 Look through the following list of states.
-Which are likely to be useful in a variety of contexts?
+Which are likely to be helpful in a variety of contexts?
 Which are likely to be less than useful?

 Accepting, Action, Adding Value, Approachable, Angry (Care!), Authentic, Aware*

 Capable, Charismatic, Calm, Caring / Not Caring*, Chaotic, Childlike*, Competent, Confused*, Connecting, Controlling, Challenging, Creative, Curious*

 Dancing, Daring, Destructive, Determined*

 Persuasive, “Panther” State, Playful*, Present, Professional, Power (Care!)

 While all states can be useful in various contexts, I’m very cautious about the impact of a mix of resentful, deceitful and/or arrogant.
 They destroy connection, which is essential for success and fulfilment,

 The ones marked with * are those that I consider most important.